shdlabs/SSTorytime/docs/Tutorial.md

 * Once you've got a bunch of notes, you can upload them into a searchable format and analyze them for patterns and hidden connections.

+* Alternatively, you can upload structured data from some source to form a graph, using the API.
+This requires programming knowledge, and a clear idea about how to use a graph in the first place.
+Many articles and books about graph data give bad modelling advice, so read on first!

+Note that: when you write notes, they are usually strongly intended, full of rich semantics, but when you upload large amounts of data they are usually from sources that are unintended by you and have weak semantics.
+What they lose in intentional semantics, they try to make up in statistical measure.
+You can use tools like `graph_report` to study large data.
+For small data, *you* are the most important part of the model.

 How how can you compete with AI and with other people in the information age?
 It's a bit like going to the gym to get fit.
 No one can do it for you, but there are tools to help you.
 So here is a methodology with tools, to improve the user experience